slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - we don't undertstand suffering very well. sufffering is individual. nations or corporations don't suffer.
 - opposite of corruption is patriotism!
 Changes from within is more sustainable than revolutions. we don't need individuals we need institutions that work.
 - social contracts: public promises.
 Everything is a contract!
-> *'A single death is a tragedy; a million deaths is a statistic.'*
+> *"A single death is a tragedy; a million deaths is a statistic.'*
-> *'History is a race between education and catastrophe.' -- H.G.
+> *"History is a race between education and catastrophe."
+-- H.G.
 Wells*
-> *'A politician who reads aloud speaches written by others is an actor, not a leader.' -- Naval Ravikant*
+> *"A politician who reads aloud speaches written by others is an actor, not a leader."
+-- Naval Ravikant*
 - people accept inequality if the taht person is willing to take risk. (steve jobs vs rent seeking ceo)
 - liberalismo economico vs fundamentalismo mercado livre. estado n é iliberal pq n diminui a concorrencia
 - nacionalistas vs globalistas | moderados vs radicais?